Ukraine borrows $2 billion from Moscow, signals bailout on track

 Olena Belan, of Dragon Capital, said: "Russia is continuing to support Ukraine because this was the agreement."

 In Moscow, the Kremlin and Finance Ministry did not immediately comment.
-But, signalling Russia is not having second thoughts about the bailout, a government source said: "The help will be extended."
+But, signaling Russia is not having second thoughts about the bailout, a government source said: "The help will be extended."

 Another government official said, however, it was not clear when Moscow would make the purchase of the further $2 billion.